lf-lang/lf-demos/federated-decentralized/README.md

 ### Impossible Consistency

-[ImpossibleConsistency.lf](src/ImpossibleConsistency.lf) shows a pattern where strong consistency becomes impossible because processing offsets go to infinity (see the [CAL theorem](https://dl.acm.org/doi/10.1145/3609119)).
+[ImpossibleConsistency.lf](src/ImpossibleConsistency.lf) shows a pattern where strong consistency becomes impossible with the current decentralized coordinator.
 In this pattern, there are no finite STA offsets that enable each Update reactor to advance its tag.
 A positive value that is the same for both federates won't work because it will delay the outputs by the same amount, so waiting that amount offers no information about the remote tag.
 Asymmetric values won't work either because the federate with the smaller STA will potentially prematurely advance its tag.